2015 Super Guide

-NOTE: The 2016 Super Guide is coming your way in September 2016!
+Your 2015 Super Guide is coming your way in September 2015!

 Yet for anyone earning under $300K, our money can go into super from our pay at a tax rate of 15%.
 For someone earning $100K and salary sacrificing, say, $20K into super, after the 15% tax they would have $17K invested in super and pay only 15% tax on earnings inside the fund.

 Compare that with having normal tax taken out and ending up with $12,200.
 It has all of the key elements for wealth creation.
 And inside a super fund pre-retirement, earnings are taxed at 15%.
 Once we move to a retirement pension phase there is no tax on earnings.
 So super is a highly tax-effective investment!
-On sale Thursday August 13, 2015.
-Here’s a little taste of what’s in this special edition….

 But you can find out by doing your own research or using a ratings website.
 You may discover something vital - such as fees, insurance or investment returns - that could impact your long-term wealth.
 Money reveals how to check whether your super fund is doing a good job or not.

 13 ways to boost your super balance

 It's a concessionally taxed savings structure designed to fund your retirement and you have plenty of choice as to where and how it's invested, so take control today, learn a few little tips and reap the massive benefits by being on the front foot.

-Common mistakes: 5 traps to avoid
+Common mistakes: five traps to avoid

 Contributing to super is a great way to save but it pays to be aware of the rules as there are penalties for getting it wrong such as accidentally going over your non-concessional contribution limit.

 Fast-track you kid's super

 Over a working life their one-off $1000 contribution, plus the $500 from the government, could grow to over $10,000, even on a modest return of say just 5%.

 Setting up an SMSF: The dos and don'ts

 Self-managed super funds (SMSFs) have really taken off in Australia, with more than 1 million Aussies now a member of a DIY fund.
 But it's important to remember that SMSFs are not for everyone.
 Money provides a handy guide on the dos and don'ts of setting up an SMSF.

 25 key super questions answered

 Money answers key questions such as choosing what fund your contributions go into, other perks your fund may provide and how safe is your super?

 Smart strategies 20's, 30's, 40s, 50+ - How you can retire on $65K a year

 But, depending on your family income and the size of your loan, you may still be able to reduce your mortgage and top up your super at the same time.
 In your 40's - this is a crucial time for building up your retirement savings but make sure you get the home loan under control first.

-6 steps to take before you retire
+Six steps to take before you retire

 Once the mortgage is paid off, it's time to get serious about building up enough wealth to become financially independent.
-So Money has devised a 6-point checklist to help you get ready for retirement.
+So Money has devised a six-point checklist to help you get ready for retirement.